UnaCloud/unacloudIaaS2.0/README.md

 ## UnaCloud Server Deployment
 You can deploy the WAR file with Apache Tomcat 8.0 (preferred), or a server of your choice.
 You can go to http://tomcat.apache.org/tomcat-8.0-doc/deployer-howto.html  for more information about deployment.

+Please be careful with Java enviromental variables configuration.
 ##UnaCloud Agent Deployment
 In order to deploy UnaCloud Agent in your infrastructure, you must download its files.
-The agent files could be downloaded from the web app route “/UnaCloudServices/updater”.
-Up next you must decompress the zip file, and copy the files contained in each agent machine.
+The agent files could be downloaded from the web app route “/UnaCloudServices/updater” or simply the "Download Agent Files" button under "Configuration".
+Up next, you must decompress the zip file and copy the files contained in each agent machine.
 For each machine in your infrastructure, copy the uncompressed content in a directory of your choice.

 Now you must open a console and configure the local variables executing the client configuration program (“java –jar ClientConfigurer.jar”).
 This program will ask for the machine hostname (LOCAL_HOSTNAME, name used by the agent to identify itself against the server), VMWare “vmrun.exe” location (VMRUN_DIRECTORY, found on “C:\Program Files\VMware\VMware VIX\vmrun.exe” as default), VirtualBox “VBoxManage.exe” location (VBOX_DIRECTORY, found on “C:\Program Files\Oracle\VirtualBox\VBoxManage.exe” as default) and repository path (VM_REPO_PATH, directory used to copy and save the virtual machines) variables.
 You require to configure at least one hypervisor path and the repository location.
 If you don’t insert a specific hostname, the agent will use the machine hostname.